4ngryR4v3n/fluffy-fiesta/documentation/setup/kali.md

   - Configuring the package list
 - Building the image
   - Configuring ssh for host-guest communication
-  - Backing up the image to the host machine via scp
+  - Transferring the image to the host machine via scp
 - Preparing installation media
 - Setting up the system
   - Ensuring everything is up-to-date